Ammonite + Uberjar = Domain Shell

 DomainModel("test") // yes, it does!

-However, this leave me with issue of initializing all services I need.
+However, this left me with the issue of initializing all the services I needed.

-On backend services initialization looked kind of like this:
+On the backend, service initialization looked kind of like this:

 class Services(database: Database, scheduler: Scheduler) {